WHAT ARE PRESCRIBED FIRES AND HOW ARE THEY HELPFUL?

 I still have questions.
 Who can I contact for more information?

-- To get more information about Prescribed Fires contact your local CAL FIRE Unit, which can be found by going here .
+- To get more information about Prescribed Fires contact your local CAL FIRE Unit. .